 · We will contact the previous school setting for key assessments, review meeting notes, health or educational reports and care plans, IEPs.

-· Class teacher and or SENCO may discuss prior or current support your child received.
+· Class teacher and or SENDCO may discuss prior or current support your child received.

 · We may ask you to bring in samples of your child’s work books/ samples from their previous school.